 It is also important to place paper into the inner caddy and all other materials like glass jars and cardboard boxes into the main part of your recycling bin.

-Why is it important to not put wrong items in your blue recycling bin?
+Why it's important not to put wrong items in your blue recycling bin:

-Why do I need to separate my paper by placing it into the caddy?
+Why you need to separate paper by placing it into the caddy:

-Why is it important to keep your recycled items dry?
+Why it's important to keep your recycled items dry: